-- Your Co-Payment for diabetes education program services provided by a physician who is a participating provider will be \$20.
-This Co-Payment will not apply toward the satisfaction of any deductible. - There will be no Co-Payment for covered services provided under the Virtual Visits benefit. - Your Co-Payment for infertility treatment will be 20% of the maximum allowed amount.
+- Your Co-Payment for diabetes education program services provided by a physician will be \$15.
+This Co-Payment will not apply toward the satisfaction of any deductible. - Your Co-Payment for infertility treatment will be 20% of the maximum allowed amount.
 No Co-Payment will be required for diagnostic testing imaging relating to infertility.